intersystems-community/CacheGitHubCI/README.md

 Installation
 -----------

-1. Download zip and import classes into Caché (any namespace, further referred to as {Namespace}).
+1. Download Install.cls.xml (from  folder in repository or releases page) into Caché manager directory.
+2. Run in terminal (any namespace):

+        do ##class(%Installer.Installer).InstallFromCommandLine(##class(%File).ManagerDirectory()_"Installer.cls.xml","Namespace={Namespace},IP={IP}")

+  where:

+      {Namespace} is a namespace you want to install to.
+If it does not exist it would be created automatically.
+If it does exist only MDX2JSON package would be overwritten.
+	  {IP} is an optional parameter of address of your server (with port, if required).
+For example "45.45.45.45:57776", "mycacheserver.com".
+Required if you wish to use webhook functionality.

+On this step installer would create (if needed) Namespace and corresponding database, download source code from GitHub and compile it, optionally create web application (named /cgci) if one does not exist (skipping web application creation process if one does exist or no IP is provided).
+3. Give the correct roles to /cgci webapplication for it to be able to compile desired classes.

 Webhook Installation
 -----------

 If you want to use webhooks functionality, additional installation steps are required.

-1. Check that your server has static public IP address.
+1. Check that your server has static public {IP} address.
-2. Check that your server is not under NAT/Firewall/etc. by accessing Caché System Management Portal through external ip.
+2. Check that your server is not under NAT/Firewall/etc. by accessing Caché System Management Portal through {IP}.
-3. Set  ^CacheGitHubCI("IP") global (in {Namespace}) to the addpess of your server (with port, if required).
-For example:

-        set ^CacheGitHubCI("IP") = "45.45.45.45:57776"
-        set ^CacheGitHubCI("IP") = "mycacheserver.com"

-4. Create web application with unauthenticated access, named /cgci, with Dispatch Class = CacheGitHubCI.REST in {Namespace}

 Usage
 -----------